MaxJackson13/Python-Simple-HTTP-C2-Server/README.md

 I'll fire up wireshark to capture a request and response between the client and server.
 I've just entered the `id` command at the client's prompt.

 <img src="images/request.png" width=750>

+Client's request
 <img src="images/response.png" width=750>

+Server's response

 I can immediately pick out the base64 encoded `id` command in the client's cookie and the long base64 encoded response in the server's 'set-cookie' header.
 This feels like cheating though because wireshark is OP but also because I know what to look for.

 So how would you detect this is if you didn't know what's going on?
 A realistic scenario is an enterprise has a baseline of known normal.
 They know from past data what ip's people are commonly connecting out to, how often, at what times etc. So when a connection is made to an unknown ip for the first time, and especially when the traffic has user agents like `python-requests 2.24.0` and `BaseHTTP/0.6 Python/3.10.7`, this is stuff that could be alerted on.

-It's unrealistic for enterprises to hold full pcaps for any reasonable length of time, plus pcaps aren't too easy to parse.
+It's unrealistic for enterprises to hold full pcaps for any useful length of time, plus pcaps aren't too easy to parse.
 What we (and SIEMs) like are logs.
-Zeek is a great tool that can turn packet captures into protocol based logs, i.e. HTTP logs, DNS logs TLS logs etc. You can forward some or all of these logs to a SIEM and write detection rules to alert on the stuff like the first time an unknown host was resolved in the DNS log, or user agents containing `python` in the http log.
+Zeek is a great tool that can turn packet captures into protocol based logs, i.e. HTTP logs, DNS logs, TLS logs etc. You can forward some or all of these logs to a SIEM and write detection rules to alert on the stuff like the first time an unknown host was resolved in the DNS log, or user agents containing `python` in the http log.

 Netflow would also be handy here as it would allow you to pick up on the inital and to log subsequent connections to the foreign ip, but since netflow is only metadata on network traffic, you couldn't 'look inside' the packets and catch the stuff like the suspicious user agent or decode the cookies to follow the conversation between the client and server.